 RAG's governance framework is underpinned by various policies, procedures, and standards.
-The CEO and Executive team are directly responsible for the activities taken by all entities to assess and address Modern Slavery, including our reporting obligations under the Act.
+The CEO and Executive team are directly responsible for the activities undertaken by RAG to assess and address Modern Slavery, including our reporting obligations under the Act.
 Our monthly sourcing and compliance KPI dashboards are included in our management monthly board packs.